Energy Efficiency Program Opt-Out Eligibility

 - At the time Duke Energy petitions for the annual rider, it may be required to provide the Commission with a list of those industrial or large commercial customers that have opted out of participation in the new energy efficiency measures.

 - New customers who are eligible will have 60 days after establishing service to notify Duke Energy of their election decision.
 The opt in/out enrollment period occurs annually from Nov.
 1 to Dec.
-31.
+31. Additionally, any customer that opted out during the annual enrollment window may, at their sole discretion, change their election to opt in during a March opt in window (first five business days of March), recognizing that the rider will be retroactively applied back to January 1st of the calendar year.

 - Qualifying customers may participate in the conservation programs (Smart $aver® assessments and Incentives), only the demand-side management programs (PowerShare®), both or neither.